TimVerschuren/GeCCo/README.md

 - It is important that all files start with the same abbreviated species name that is also used in the protein fasta file followed by an underscore (e.g., Species1_Genes.fasta).
 Additionally, the abbreviated species names may ***NOT*** contain an underscore (e.g., Species1_A_Genes.fasta).
 If this is the case in the protein fasta files, change the names accordingly.
 GeCCo uses this to determine which fasta file belongs to which gene classification files.

 - When downloading protein fasta files from JGI's Mycocosm, the fasta headers will be formatted as: 'jgi|Species1|0000001|...'.
 GeCCo requires this fasta header format.
 If a different header is present, change it to something that looks like JGI's format (e.g., abc|Species1).

+- Examples of all file format types can be found under the 'Examples' folder.